Skip to Main Content

 A Counter in Smithfield, a Format from Kyoto

-The kaiseki counter as a format belongs to a specific tradition in Japanese dining: a small room, a fixed sequence, and a chef working at close range.
-In Dublin, that format has found an unlikely but committed home in Smithfield, where Matsukawa operates from a room at 8 Queen Street with eight seats and no concessions to casual walk-ins.
+Matsukawa is an Authentic Edomae Omakase restaurant in Dublin's Smithfield, at 8 Queen St, and it is led by chef Tadayoshi Matsukawa.
+In Dublin, that format has found a home in Smithfield, where Matsukawa operates from a room at 8 Queen Street with eight seats.
 The neighbourhood sits on the north side of the Liffey, a short distance from the city centre's restaurant corridor, and arriving here for dinner feels deliberate in the way that proper omakase always should.
 The street-level address on Queen Street, D07 Y683, offers none of the drama of a hidden staircase or a hotel lobby approach.
 What you get instead is focus.

 Dublin's fine-dining tier is anchored by French-influenced kitchens and modern Irish menus.
 Patrick Guilbaud and Chapter One by Mickael Viljanen represent one pole; Bastible and Glovers Alley represent another.
 Matsukawa sits outside that continuum entirely.
 It is the city's sole kaiseki counter of this specification, operating in a format more typically benchmarked against RyuGin in Tokyo or Gion Sasaki in Kyoto than against its Dublin neighbours.
-Opinionated About Dining, which rates Japanese restaurants by polling industry professionals across Japan and internationally, ranked it eighth among leading restaurants in Japan in both 2023 and 2024, and eleventh in 2025.
+Opinionated About Dining ranked it eighth among leading restaurants in Japan in both 2023 and 2024, and eleventh in 2025.
 La Liste awarded it 99.5 points in its 2025 edition.
-These are not Irish restaurant metrics.
-They are Japanese restaurant metrics, applied to a kitchen in Smithfield.

 The Menu: Irish Seafood, Japanese Structure